Henry W. Bloch

 In 1989, Henry became chairman of the board, filling a position that had been vacant since his brother, Richard, left the business in 1982.
 He retired as chairman in 2000, when he assumed the title of chairman emeritus.

 A LEGACY OF LEADERSHIP, COMMITMENT

-In addition to building a successful business, Henry is widely known as a civic leader and philanthropist who has dedicated a lifetime of work to building a stronger community and improving the quality of life in his hometown of Kansas City.
+In addition to building a successful business, Henry was widely known as a civic leader and philanthropist who had dedicated a lifetime of work to building a stronger community and improving the quality of life in his hometown of Kansas City.